slowriot/libtelegram/README.md

 You can also set the webhook yourself by just sending an appropriate request from your browser, check the telegram bot documentation for the correct syntax.

-It's possible to run multiple bots with a single program, and multiple webhooks - see below under "advanced usage".
+It's possible to run multiple bots with a single program, and multiple webhooks or polling listeners - see below under "advanced usage".

 ## Refer to the examples ##
 Consult with the [examples](https://github.com/slowriot/libtelegram/blob/master/examples/)